 The OECD's Social Institutions & Gender Index (SIGI) also includes legal and policy data.
 The third dimension of the index - restricted access to productive and financial resources - includes, among other indicators: (1) secure access to land; (2) secure access to non-land assets; (3) secure access to formal financial services, and (4) access to financial services.
-The first three indicators are the added value of the SIGI in this area as they provide a qualitative assessment of whether women and men have: (1) the same legal rights and secure access to land assets; (2) the same legal rights and secure access to non-land assets; and (3) the same legal rights to open a bank account and obtain credit from a formal financial institution.
+The first three indicators are the added value of the SIGI in this area as they provide a qualitative assessment of whether women and men have: (1) the same legal rights and secure access to land assets; and (3) the same legal rights to open a bank account and obtain credit from a formal financial institution.
 The assessment is based on the SIGI Country Profiles, which are notable sources of information on discrimination against women.